August 23, 2010

 Course.
 The source of the Ganges in the Himalayas is, in the geographical area of the small state of Uttarakhand in northern India.
 Is formed at the beginning by many streams and confluences of sources, but the most important streams are the Alaknanda, the Nandakini, Pindar, Mandakini and Bhagirathi.
 The latter is the true source: born at the foot of Gangotri Glacier, at an altitude of 3892 meters.

 After flowing 200 kilometers through narrow Himalayan valley, the Ganges flows into the gangática up to the pilgrimage town of Haridwar plain.
 There, a swamp diverts some of its waters into the Ganges Canal, which irrigates the Doab region in the Indian state of Uttar Pradesh.
-The Ganges, which until then travels to the southwest, turns around and heads toward the southeast, across the plains of northern India.
+The Ganges, which until then travels to the southwest, turns around and heads towards southeast, across the plains of northern India.

 Draw a curve of 800 miles and visit the city of Kanpur before joining the Yamuna river, at the height of the city of Allahabad.
 This point is known as the Sangam in Allahabad.
 The Sangam is a sacred place in Hinduism.
 According to ancient Hindu EXTS t, a third river, the Sarasvati, joined at this point with the other two.